 The main difference between a cut and pests, such as borers, is if the cherry tree is leaking sap in multiple locations, especially if they’re 1 foot or less from the ground.
 If this is the case, inspect the wounds for burrows or sawdust.
 This can also be found at the base of the tree.
 If there’s evidence of either, then borers have likely found their way into the tree.

-The first step to getting rid of borers is to remove any weeds or vegetation that’s close to the cherry tree.
+The first step to getting rid of borers is to remove any weeds or vegetation that are close to the cherry tree.
 This serves as a prime breeding ground for borers.
 Mulching around the cherry tree is a good solution as it can prevent weeds from growing and help retain water in the soil.

 Additionally, you’ll want to prune any affected branches.
 Generally, borers will be located in the trunk but can make their way to a few branches.
 Prune these to prevent further spreading.